Flora Stevenson: School board work and other causes

-The 1872 Education (Scotland) Act made it possible for women to serve on School Boards.
+The Education (Scotland) Act 1872 made it possible for women to serve on school boards.
 Stevenson's friend Henry Kingsley had told her that she "was exactly the kind of person" who should have this opportunity.
 She was one of the first two women to be elected (the other was Phoebe Blyth), and she continued in this role for her whole life, eventually becoming chair of the board.
 Her experience in working with the poorest children meant that as soon as she was elected she started work on a scheme offering food and clothing in exchange for a commitment to attend school.
 She was convenor of the attendance committee for many years and gave evidence on this subject to a select committee on education in Scotland in 1887.

 She believed strongly in the value of industrial schools for "delinquent" children and her efforts led to the innovative day (non-residential) industrial school at St John's Hill on the fringes of Edinburgh's Old Town.
-In the 1890s she was involved in plans for the Day Industrial Schools Act (1893), the Scottish Office departmental committee on juvenile delinquents, and a committee advising the Scottish Office on reformatories for inebriates, appointed by Lord Balfour.
+In the 1890s she was involved in plans for the Day Industrial Schools Act 1893, the Scottish Office departmental committee on juvenile delinquents, and a committee advising the Scottish Office on reformatories for inebriates, appointed by Lord Balfour.

 Stevenson was a strong supporter of good quality education for girls.
 She disapproved of girls in Edinburgh schools spending five hours on needlework each week while the boys were having lessons, though she promoted the Edinburgh School of Cookery and Domestic Economy.
 She told a newspaper, "By all means let the girls of this generation be trained to be good "housemothers" but let it not be forgotten that the well-being of the family depends equally on the "housefather"."
 She was also a director of the Blind Asylum.

 As well as support for women's suffrage, Stevenson's political views included a belief in strongly enforced school attendance, which she felt was the key to improving the lives of deprived children, and opposition to free school meals, which she thought should be the responsibility of parents, supported by charities when necessary.
 These themes were sometimes addressed in her lectures on educational subjects, which were usually "cordially received".
 She was a vice-president of the Women's Free Trade Union while tariff reform was a contentious issue, and also of the Women's Liberal Unionist Association.

 She was involved with many other social projects and charities.
-She and Louisa paid for their niece, Alice Stewart Ker, to study medicine in Berne for a year.
+She and Louisa paid for their niece, Alice Stewart Ker, to study medicine in Bern for a year.
 Alice was to become the 13th female British doctor.